Fatality Facts 2020Large trucks

 Where and when large truck crashes occurred

-Forty-seven percent of deaths in large truck crashes in 2020 occurred on major roads other than interstates and freeways, 36 percent occurred on interstates and freeways, and 15 percent occurred on minor roads.
+Forty-nine percent of deaths in large truck crashes in 2022 occurred on major roads other than interstates and freeways, 35% occurred on interstates and freeways, and 16% occurred on minor roads.

 Road type Deaths %

-Forty-eight percent of large truck crash deaths in 2020 occurred from 6 a.m. to 3 p.m., compared with 28 percent of crash deaths not involving large trucks.
+Forty-seven percent of large truck crash deaths in 2022 occurred from 6 a.m. to 3 p.m., compared with 28% of crash deaths not involving large trucks.

 Time of day Large truck crashes Other crashes All crashes